aplteam/Tatin/docs/SyntaxReference.md

 !> ### Tips and hints
 => You may call `CreateAPIfromCFG` when initialising a package after loading it (from a function that is executed by the package's `lx` parameter, see "Tatin's Package Configuration File" for details).
 =>
-=> Alternatively, you may call it as part of the package creation process, making it permanent.
+=> Alternatively, you may call it as part of the package creation process, making the API a permanent part of the package.

 #### Typical scenarios

-1. The package consists of a single class or a single namespace, be it scripted or not
+1. The package consists of a single class or a single ordinary namespace

 1. The package consists of a single function or operator